Questfall/docs/overview/sybil-defence.md

 This makes it impossible for a large number of new accounts to be registered and used to manipulate the voting results, as high level users will protect the voting from abuse and as a result such new accounts will be punished.

 {% hint style="info" %}
-For other measures to protect consensus, see the [Levels](../users/moderation.md) article.
+For other measures to protect consensus, see [Moderation](../moderation/majority%20wins.md) articles.
 {% endhint %}

 In this way, progressing through the levels requires two key resources: intelligence and access to third-party platforms where the majority of quest completions are published.
 And while these resources are considered free when checking completions by hand, there is an ongoing cost when moderating by code.